kobotoolbox/kobo-docker/doc/May-2022-Upgrade.md

           ...
     ```

-1. Update PosGIS extensions once again
+1. Update PostGIS extensions once again

-    Start again a one-off  `postgres` container (see Point 3 for commands)
+    Start again a one-off `PostgreSQL` container (see Point 3 for commands)

     Start the server